alshedivat/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A collection of my data science projects.
+description: Hello!
+Glad to see you here.
+This is a growing collection of my data science projects.
 nav: true
 display_categories: [data science]
 horizontal: false